ohmyzsh/ohmyzsh/plugins/themes/README.md

 `theme ` - Changes the ZSH theme to some random theme.

+`themes <theme_name>` - Changes the ZSH theme to specified theme and save the theme.

+`themes ` - Changes the ZSH theme to some random theme and save `random` the theme.

-`lstheme ` - Lists installed ZSH themes.
+`themels ` - Lists installed ZSH themes.